Loading...

 Vibrant Communities Canada is a movement that aims to support local leaders and cities in developing and implementing large-scale change initiatives.
 It does this through three learning networks.

-Communities Ending Poverty consists of 330 municipalities that are represented by 80+ regional members.
-All participants work collaboratively to put an end to poverty in their communities.
+Communities Ending Poverty consists of 330 municipalities represented by 80+ regional members.
+All participants work collaboratively to end poverty in their communities.

 Communities Building Youth Futures is a network of 13 communities with a five-year strategy.
-The initiative’s aim is to develop system-wide solutions for young people as they act and build upon plans for their future.
+The initiative aims to develop system-wide solutions for young people as they act and build upon plans for their future.

-Cities Deepening Community consists of 25 cities that aim to develop community plans to grow civil leadership, citizen engagement, and a sense of belonging, and 67 cities with goals of strengthening neighborhoods.
+Cities Deepening Community consists of 25 cities that aim to develop community plans to grow civil leadership, citizen engagement, and a sense of belonging and 67 cities that aim to strengthen neighborhoods.

-Community Climate Transitions is in the process of building communities that aim to solve climate change through a multi-solving approach that simultaneously advances environmental, social, and economic goals.
+Community Climate Transitions is building communities that aim to solve climate change through a multi-solving approach that simultaneously advances environmental, social, and economic goals.

 See Related: 16 Awesome Impact Investing Examples to Know